Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 Metric calculation is a critical component for any routing protocol.
 OSPF metric calculation is used to find the shortest path by using cost as a metric and determining the cost of paths to know the best path to the destination.
 Before understanding the OSPF and EIGRP Metric calculation, you need to know that:

 The automatic and dynamic exchange of routing information between routers is made possible by the use of routing protocols.
 Numerous routing protocols exist, each with its own set of advantages and disadvantages due to being tailored to perform best in a certain kind of network deployment.
 Open Shortest Path First (OSPF) and Enhanced Interior Gateway Routing Protocol (EIGRP) are two of the most widely deployed routing protocols.
 In this article, we’ll explain and comprehend the two best-path-calculating routing protocols.
+To learn more about these protocols, you can take part in our OSPF BGP Training.

 About OSPF